AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 To add an experience:

-1. To add an experience, click or tap **+** **Add Experience Targeting** that appears below existing experiences in the **Audiences** pane.
+1. To add an experience, select **+** **Add Experience Targeting** that appears below existing experiences in the **Audiences** pane.
 1. Select and audience.
 By default, that name is the name of the experience.
 You can type another name, if desired.
-Click or tap **OK**.
+Select **OK**.

 #### Removing Experiences Using Targeting Mode {#removing-experiences-using-targeting-mode}

 To delete an experience:

-1. Click or tap the arrow next to the experience name.
+1. Select the arrow next to the experience name.

    ![Delete and experience](../assets/targeted-delete-experiene.png)